 I’m not sure what to make of that movie yet.
-Perhaps it’ll be good with Natalie Portman in the main role.
-Though considering Taika Waititi is directing the movie, it’s probably going to end up like ‘Thor: Ragnarok’ isn’t it?
+Perhaps it’ll be good with Natalie Portman in the Thor role.
+Though considering Taika Waititi is directing the movie, it’s probably going to end up like ‘Thor: Ragnarok’, isn’t it?
 But the point stands, Marvel Studios needs to have a rest from making ‘MCU’ films.

 I would like to see a future ‘Spider-Man’ movie with Tom Holland.
 Whether it’ll be set in the ‘MCU’ or not, I don’t know.
 But it seems a shame that Spidey won’t be involved in the ‘MCU’ series anymore.
 This is especially when things got set up at the end of ‘Far From Home’ to make the third film possible.